cosmob3/reusable-vue-componts-ach_7/README.md

   - X image
   - X tags

-- Set up props to pass information to the card component from the parent component/page
+- X Set up props to pass information to the card component from the parent component/page

 - Use v-if to render a tag list